 Before Detroit, the largest local government bankruptcy filing was in Jefferson County, Ala., in November 2011.
 The county cited more than $4 billion in debt, mostly from corrupt deals involving sewer financing that fell apart when the home mortgage crisis hit in 2008.
-A federal judge in November approved a plan calling for creditors to reduce the county's roughly $3 billion debt from sewer construction by about half and for the county to issue nearly $1.8 billion in new debt while raising sewer rates annually.
-The city officially emerged from bankruptcy Tuesday.
+The county is still trying to clean up the mess.
+Last month, commissioners sought a compromise that calls for paying creditors a little over half the money they're due and raising sewer rates.
+They hope to exit bankruptcy by December.
 Jefferson County has nearly 700,000 people, which is similar in size to Detroit, and includes the city of Birmingham.
 The economic crisis also caused bankruptcies of smaller cities.
 The California cities of Stockton, San Bernardino, and Mammoth Lakes all filed for bankruptcy last year.
 Stockton and San Bernardino were hit by plummeting home values during the recession, which cut property and sales taxes, while Mammoth Lakes was overwhelmed by a $43 million breach-of-contract judgment brought against it by a developer.

 JUST WHO DOES DETROIT OWE?

 There are 53 creditors negotiating with Orr's restructuring team.
 Of those, 48 creditors are unsecured, meaning the money they're owed is not backed by city revenue streams like water service fees or casino taxes.
 Other creditors include unions and retirees who receive city pensions.

 GENERAL MOTORS REBOUNDED AFTER BANKRUPTCY.
 CAN DETROIT FOLLOW?